Elias506/EchoRestAPI/README.md

 # EchoRestAPI

-Rest Apu on Echo framework
+Rest Api with Echo framework
 Using User model with fields: ID and Name

 Get all users: